"Let's Roll." The History of Rotationalism

 It seemed that they wanted the happy and exhausted parents to fill out some official paperwork that would register the newborn with various government computer systems.

-Realizing in a flash of contrarian insight that to resist these registration efforts would bring down the scorn of hospital apparatchiks upon their heads and require mounting a defense based on written law and regulations which actually do not require the registration of newly born Americans, Dr. Godley headed to the front desk to speak with the nurse who handled such administrative matters.
+Realizing in a flash of contrarian insight that to resist these registration efforts would bring the scorn of hospital apparatchiks down upon their heads and require mounting a defense based on written law and regulations which actually do not require the registration of newly born Americans, Doc Godley headed to the front desk to speak with the nurse who handled such administrative matters.

 The following is a transcript of the conversation that ensued.
 We will use “G” for Doc Godley and “N” for nurse.
 Later a doctor will enter.
 We’ll call him “D.”